 Absolutely.
 You can launch pre-configured containers using the GPU Templates, including models like Whisper, Stable Diffusion, YOLOv5, DreamBooth, and many others.

-You can configure an idle timeout, after which RunPod will automatically shut down the container to save on GPU costs.
+You can configure an idle timeout, after which Runpod will automatically shut down the container to save on GPU costs.
 This feature is especially useful for development or on-call workloads.

 Yes.
-With RunPod’s Inference API, you can deploy scalable model endpoints that can be accessed via HTTP.
+With Runpod’s Inference API, you can deploy scalable model endpoints that can be accessed via HTTP.
 Learn more in the inference pipeline documentation.

 You can launch a container in less than 5 minutes.
 Just pick a template, choose a GPU, and click “Launch.”
 No DevOps knowledge needed.